olljanat/nomad-simplified/README.md

 * Secure by design:
   * All workloads running in non-default namespaces which are isolated with ACLs and firewall rules.
   * Policy enforcement with [Nomad Admission Control Proxy](https://github.com/mxab/nacp)
+  * Utilize namespace specific [Nomad Variables](https://developer.hashicorp.com/nomad/docs/concepts/variables) to provide secrets for containers without need to use HashiCorp Vault.
+  * Only `z-platform` namespace is allowed to run containers in privileged mode [which is needed by CSI plugins](https://github.com/hashicorp/nomad/issues/9258).
 * Unify between Linux and Windows as much as possible
 * Non-overlay networking with `ipvlan` (Linux) and `transparent` (Windows) Docker drivers.
   * IP management handled with [IPAM plugin for Docker with Nomad integration](/ipam-plugin)